 plan on traveling to Cancun (CUN) and overnighting at one of the many fine hotels in the area.

-We strongly suggest you overnight at the Courtyard Marriott Cancun for the night before you are scheduled to arrive at the lodge.
+We strongly suggest you overnight at the Fairfield Inn & Suites Cancun Airport for the night before you are scheduled to arrive at the lodge.
 The hotel is very close to the Cancun International Airport, provides free shuttles at half-hour intervals, has a great pool, bar, restaurant, and the rooms are modern and spacious.

 Sunday - Arrival Day at Espiritu Santo Bay Lodge:

-The entire group will be picked up from the Courtyard Marriott hotel near the airport, at approximately 8:00 am on Sunday, for transfer to the FBO – Private Aviation Terminal to meet your air charter to the lodge.
+The entire group will be picked up from the Fairfield Inn & Suites Cancun Airport near the airport, at approximately 8:00 am on Sunday, for transfer to the FBO – Private Aviation Terminal to meet your air charter to the lodge.
 It is located approximately two blocks before terminal 3.
 If you need to pick up some alcohol, there is a liquor store the driver can stop at before.

 8.15 AM clients arrive to FBO (private terminal)